shubik/prometheus_deprecated/README.md

 *   `prototype_methods` — Model-specific methods that will be added to constructor's prototype
 *   `static_methods` — Model-specific static methods that will be added to constructor
 *   `hooks` — Model-specific hooks (callbacks) that will be called during model lifecycle, e.g. `afterInitialize`, `beforeSave` etc.
+*   `permissions` — Object with a list of CRUDT permissions
+*   `roles` — Object with functions which check permissions per each role listed in `permissions`

 ## Defining a model example